Nyaundi/Nyaundi/README.md

 <p align="center">
 </p>
  <h4>
-I started out as a cool guy i.e Hacker, then transitioned to DevOps(Cool stuffs by the way) and I am passionate with Frontend Design. <br>  I am passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
-Some technologies I enjoy learning and working with Javascript and its frameworks like React and NodeJs.
-I dream in Javascript, and I always think that CSS is better than Tailwind, Oh btw I love hacking when I am bored, ethically of Course, since you are not going to read all this, I am also a DevOps engineer.
+I started out as a cool guy i.e. Hacker, then transitioned to DevOps(Cool stuff by the way) and I am passionate about Frontend Design. <br>  I am passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
+Some technologies I enjoy learning and working with are Javascript and its frameworks like React and NodeJs.
+I dream of Javascript, and I always think that CSS is better than Tailwind, Oh btw I love hacking when I am bored, ethically of course, since you are not going to read all this, I am also a DevOps engineer.
 </h4>

  <p align="center">